 To research potential design ideas, he launched an online open community on the Ning social network platform.
 "The site wasn’t just about me or my ideas," Anderson writes.
 "It was about anyone who chose to participate...
 The site was soon full of people trading ideas and reports of their own projects and research."
 Eventually, he designed his robot, bought the electronics from various sources, outsourced the building of the circuit boards, packed everything in his living room and immediately started selling his invention worldwide through the Internet.
 No patents, no search for a manufacturer and no licensing.
 The sourcing and manufacturing of his follow-up inventions, products in what was now a formal company called 3D Robotics Inc., were outsourced to a firm called Sparkfun until volume reached the level that required Anderson to open his own manufacturing plant.

 The third industrial revolution is about more than desktop manufacturing technology.
 As with the first two industrial revolutions, technology is only a starting point for the radical rethinking of organizations and work.
 Unlike traditional companies, no credentials are needed to get a "job."
 Anyone with good ideas can get online, share them, and find collaborators and team members for their projects.
 Financing of startups is also evolving, again through the open social networking made possible by the Internet.
 At the website Kickstarter.com, "people post descriptions of their projects, and anyone can chip in to help," Anderson writes.

 Makers is a fascinating, inspiring description of what is happening today at the cutting edge of manufacturing and technology.

-To receive free book reviews each week, sign up for our free Executive Book Alert Newsletter
+To receive more free book reviews every month, sign up for our free Executive Book Alert Newsletter

 ©2016 Soundview, Inc. All rights reserved.
 May not be reproduced in whole or in part without written permission.
 Please read our Terms & Conditions.